ERW expands to Grain in Kangaroo Island, SA

 Then, on Friday 26 June, take part in a guided field visit to the Avocado Trial Site in Mareeba.
 Find out more >>

-The first field trials of our basalt application project have commenced on banana, avocado, cotton and rice.
+The six field trials for our basalt application project have commenced on banana, avocado, cotton, rice, grain and dairy.
 These trials aim to explore the potential of basalt in improving soil health and supporting carbon sequestration.

 Hosted by JCU we present the Enhanced Rock Weathering Research in Australia Symposium and Field Visit June 2026